-Staff should not have contact with students using social media, and specifically social networking sites without prior permission of the Headteacher.
-Staff must not add students as friends or respond to friend requests from students.
-If a member of staff suspects that an existing friend is a student, child or young person, they must take reasonable steps to check the identity of the individual and end the social media friendship.
+Staff should not have contact with pupils using social media, and specifically social networking sites without prior permission of the Headteacher.
+Staff must not add pupils as friends or respond to friend requests from pupils.
+If a member of staff suspects that an existing friend is a pupil, child or young person, they must take reasonable steps to check the identity of the individual and end the social media friendship.